matt-lewton9/Portfolio-Website/_design/baseballCannon.md

 <figcaption class="articleCaption">Baseball cannon capable of 80 mph shots</figcaption>
 </div>

-I designed and built a baseball cannon with a group in high school.
+I designed and built a baseball cannon as a group project in high school.
 The plumbing was pvc rated to 120 PSI, and at 100 psi we successfully shot a baseball accurately at 80 mph.

-It was pneumatically fired.
-The air pump would pressurize a pvc air reservoir on the cannon.
-When a valve was turned, a piston would move due to pressure differential, releasing the air in the reservoir and firing the ball.
-Unfortunately, the 1/4" PVC piston shattered after a handful of shots.
+It was pneumatically triggered.
+The air pump would pressurize an air reservoir on the cannon.
+When a valve was turned to fire the cannon, a piston would move due to pressure differential, releasing the air from the reservoir into the barrel and firing the ball.
+Unfortunately, the 1/4" thick PVC piston shattered after a handful of shots, even with attempts to add padding.
 Oops.
+If I was doing this again, I'd stiff springs in the cylinder to stop the piston.

 <div class="imgCptnBox" style="flex-direction:row; float:none">